BioBlitz 2017 reveals breadth of golf’s environmental diversity

 | Originally posted on

-Audubon International's BioBlitz 2017 recorded almost 2,000 unique species of animals, plants, fungi, and insects living on golf courses around the world.
-Hundreds of enthusiastic community volunteers, ranging from school groups to birding clubs to professional naturalists, gathered at local events between March 20th and June 21st to discover and document the species inhabiting these important green spaces.
+Audubon International’s BioBlitz 2017 recorded almost 2,000 unique species of animals, plants, fungi and insects living on golf courses around the world.
+Hundreds of community volunteers, ranging from school groups to birding clubs to professional naturalists, gathered at local events between March 20 and June 21 to discover and document the species inhabiting these important green spaces.

 Christine Kane, executive director at Audubon International, says, “It’s wonderful to see so many golf courses around the world embracing BioBlitz as a fun and exciting way to help people spend time outdoors and learn about their local environment.”

-Visit https://auduboninternational.org/BioBlitz2017 to see more photos from the competition and a full listing of first, second, and third place in each category.
+See more photos from the competition and a full listing of first, second and third place in each category on Audubon International’s BioBlitz 2017 page.